attilakixx/dddPy/README.md

 ![dddPy screenshot](<Screenshot from 2025-12-29 21-34-35.png>)

 ## Installation
+### Ready-built binaries
+- Windows: `dist/dddPy.exe`
+- Linux: `dist/dddPy`

+These are built locally with PyInstaller.
+If you change the code, rebuild to get updated binaries.

 ### Run from source (Linux/Windows)
 1. Install Python 3.
 2. From the project folder: